Potla1995/potla1995.github.io/_publications/2021-01-17-hypergraphSuspension.md

 ---
-title: "Tur\'an Numbers of Hypergraph Suspensions of Even Cycles"
+title: "Turan Numbers of Hypergraph Suspensions of Even Cycles"
 collection: publications
 permalink: /publication/hypergraphSuspension
 excerpt: 'Turan numbers for hypergraph suspensions.'
 date: 2021-01-17
 venue: 'arXiv Preprint'
 paperurl:
 citation: 'Mukherjee, Sayan.
-"Tur\'an Numbers of Hypergraph Suspensions of Even Cycles." <i>arXiv preprint</i> arXiv:2101.06743 (2021).'
+"Turan Numbers of Hypergraph Suspensions of Even Cycles." <i>arXiv preprint</i> arXiv:2101.06743 (2021).'
 ---
 For fixed $k\ge 2$, determining the order of magnitude of the number of edges in an $n$-vertex bipartite graph not containing $C_{2k}$, the cycle of length $2k$, is a long-standing open problem.
 We consider an extension of this problem to triple systems.